steerable-ai/lmfunctions/README.md

     parameters: HexagonAreaParameters
   ```

-  Finally, we can create a language function that decides whether to call a tool or simply return a message:
+  Then we can create a language function that decides whether to call a tool or simply return a message:

   ```python
   from lmfunctions import lmdef